Ways to Raise Your FICO Score for Home Buying

 - Payment History — Do you pay your bills on time ?

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of RE/Max Associates Northeast, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to build up your credit score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of RE/Max Associates Northeast, the loan application process is sure to go more smoothly so you, too, can become a homeowner.